oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/notification.md

 ## Loading

-Add a loading animation to the notification, having this property will only show the animation and the content will be hidden
+Add a loading animation to the notification, having this props will only show the animation and the content will be hidden

 </card>